 And from TU Darmstadt:

 The Betty Brinn Children's Museum in Milwaukee, USA

 This system was developed for a children's museum.
 The main new feature developed for this project was an adaptive gesture recognition to accommodate both regular conducting gestures by adults and irregular conducting movements by young children.

-'Maestro!'' at the Betty Brinn Children's Museum in Milwaukee, USA
+The Children's Museum in Boston, USA

 You're the Conductor was our second generation conducting system designed specifically for kids (but it works great for adults too!).
 It features "Stars and Stripes Forever" performed by the Boston Pops/Boston Symphony Orchestra.